Official World Golf Ranking: Timeline of the "number one" ranking

 On February 9, 2020, McIlroy regained the number one position as his higher 2019 points total became reflected in the weighted average.
 Following the resumption of golf on the PGA Tour after suspension due to the 2020 COVID-19 pandemic, Jon Rahm became the 24th player to top the world rankings, and the second Spaniard, on July 19 after his victory at the Memorial Tournament, his fourth worldwide win in twelve months.
 Rahm became the second player after Luke Donald to become world number one before having won or been runner-up in a major championship.
 The following month Dustin Johnson regained the number one position following his victory in the Northern Trust event and remained number one at the end of 2020, strengthening his hold on the position by winning his first Masters Tournament in November.
-Jon Rahm regained the number one position following his victory in the U.S. Open in June 2021.
+Rahm regained the number one position following his victory in the U.S. Open in June 2021.

 In March 2022, Scottie Scheffler became the 25th player to reach number one after winning the WGC Match Play, his third victory of the 2022 season.
 Scheffler became the third player to become world number one before winning or finishing runner-up in a major.
 Emulating Ian Woosnam in 1991, Scheffler then promptly won his first major in his very first start as world number one, the 2022 Masters Tournament.